ohserezha/capio/README.md

   pod install --verbose
 ```
 ### Current Status:
-  - currently project is on hold due to busy schedule it have with other business.
+  - currently project is on hold due to busy schedule I have with other business.
-  - any contribution is welcomed
+  - any contribution is welcomed :)
-  - app currentlu is crashing on lates ios due to last update to version => 11.0
+  - app currently is crashing on lates ios due to last update to version >= ^11.0
-  - will get back to it first thing once I'm free from ohter duties
+  - will get back to it first thing once I'm free from other duties

 ### Current Features List:
   - manually change at any given point following settings: